 The trick here, as with prints in general, is to pair a bold print with coordinating block color.
 Try a pink pattern which combines a few colors so that this piece becomes more versatile and will pair well with other colors too.
 A pink tweed suit is quite nice too!

 Also a great way to wear pink is to incorporate it into classic styled outfits.
 How about a chic tailored LBD (BTW, some gorgeous ones can be found here) with some hot pink stilettos?
 Fierce!
 Or a crisp white fitted blouse with a fuchsia pencil skirt and some nude heels?
 Yes!
 Include pink in your statement pieces for a surprise element to your classic and smart styles.
+For additional surprise match with your baby!
+We suggest getting some affordable pink onezies.

 As we’ve said before, the most important thing to remember when wanting to look powerful in pink is that it’s all about wearing with confidence.
 Be unapologetic ally bold, and no one will ever question your color choices.
 So, neither should you!